sfarr-epcc/gromacs_bpg/docs/workflow/workflow.rst

 This part of the GROMACS best practice guide walks you through a suggested workflow for preparing, running, and analysing the results of your GROMACS simulations.
-There are already many very good tutorials available to teach new users how to do this.
+There are already many very good tutorials available to teach new users how to do this (see below).
 Here, we have collated and compiled the suggestions of these tutorials into what we believe to be the best way to prepare and run a GROMACS simulation.

-This section is divided as follows: first we will describe how to choose and prepare your system; we will then discuss the correct way to run your GROMACS simulations; and we will finish by discussing some of the post-analysis tools that are available.
+This section is divided as follows: first we will describe how to choose and prepare the input files for your system; we will then discuss the correct way to run your GROMACS simulations; and we will finish by discussing some of the post-analysis tools that are available.